kintohub/kintohub-docs/docs/getting-started.md

 After creating the Kintoblock, when you are in the Kintoblock manage page, navigate to the branch that you added your code to.
 And go to the **Commits** section.

-Make sure that the last commit you had is in recent commits and wait until it successfully builds. _(you have to refresh the page to get the latest build status update)_.
+Make sure that the last commit you had is in recent commits and wait until it successfully builds. _(Clicking the "Refresh Latest" button will grab an updated commit list)_.

-After it successfully builds click `Tag Latest Commit` this allows you to add a tag to that commit _(similar to how git works)_ so you can select that tag in a Application
+After it successfully builds click `Tag Latest Commit` this allows you to add a tag to that commit _(similar to how git works)_ so you can select that particular tag when you are building an Application (before deploying it).

 ## Create an Application